mrkmg/FAStar/README.md

 An expression: `'T -> 'T -> ( 'T -> List<'Node>) -> ('T -> 'T -> double) -> ('T -> 'T -> double) -> Solver.State<'T>`

-The Solver.create function will create a new Solver State.
+The `Solver.create` function will create a new Solver State.
 It takes in an origin, destination, getNeighborsFunction, calcCostFunction, and estimateCostFunction.
 It will return a `Solver.State` which is ready to be solved.

 ### Solver.tick

 An expression: `Solver.State<'T> -> Solver.State<'T>`

 This will tick the solver and check the next node.
-Could raise Solver.MaxTickReached, Solver.Unsolveable, or Solver.AlreadySolved.
+Could raise `Solver.MaxTickReached`, `Solver.Unsolveable`, or `Solver.AlreadySolved`.

 ### Solver.solve

 An expression: `Solver.State<'T> -> Solve.State<'T>`

 This will tick the solver until it's solved and return the solved state.
-Could raise Solver.MaxTickReached or Solver.Unsolveable.
+Could raise `Solver.MaxTickReached` or `Solver.Unsolveable`.

 ## License